Siiir/bernoulli/README.md

 ```python
 help(nth)
 ```

+# Thinking in *big terms*
+* As of time of writing the **most optimized is the _interactive mode_** as it doesn't need to perform the startup (big cache deserialization) between calls to different app commands.
+It is also capable of performing session-local, in-RAM caching.
+* Currently caching is set to 3000\*g, but only 2000\*g+2 numbers are saved on GitHub.
+This means that performing operations like `nth k` or `psum n k` with
+  1. `k` ≤ 2000 from GitHub clone should be almost const time.
+  2. `k` ≤ 3000 will trigger full caching increasing the app startup time and enhancing large `k` computations.
+  3. `k` > 3000 will trigger only in-RAM caching enchancing computations during one interactive session..

 ## Contributing
 Interested in contributing?
 We're always looking for help to improve documentation, fix issues, or make optimizations.
 Please read `CONTRIBUTING.md` for more information on how you can contribute to the Bernoulli project.